Federated Knowledge Distillation for Multi-Model Architectures Lithography Hotspot Detection: Methodology

 \subsection{Overview}

-To enhance the LHD performance and leverage the full potentiality of knowledge distillation \cite{li2019fedmd}, we propose the FedKD-hybrid in this study.
+To enhance the LHD performance and leverage the full potentiality of knowledge distillation, we propose a novel FedKD-hybrid framework.
 FedKD-hybrid leverages the advantages of both model parameter aggregation and distillation, enabling better knowledge transfer while maintaining lightweight data transmission.
-Specifically, we consider multiple lithography manufacturers jointly training an LHD learning task, with their lithography images remaining private and unable to leave their local devices.
+Specifically, we consider multiple lithography manufacturers jointly training a LHD learning task, with their lithography images remaining private and unable to leave their local devices.
 Due to the resource heterogeneity, these participants may have different model architectures (but include identical layers) and asynchronously join the learning task.
 Furthermore, a public LHD dataset is available for all participants to achieve knowledge transfer and global consensus.

 In the proposed FedKD-hybrid, the locally trained models are first evaluated using a public dataset to generate logits.
 These logits, along with selected layer parameters, are then uploaded to the server for aggregation.
 Participants download the aggregated information and, using the public dataset as a medium, achieve global consensus for the current learning round.
-As part of the knowledge gained from parameter-based aggregation, FedKD-hybrid benefits from richer information compared to traditional KD, resulting in improved learning performance.
+As part of the knowledge gained from parameter-based aggregation, FedKD-hybrid benefits from richer information compared to traditional KD\cite{li2025frequency}, resulting in improved learning performance.